Company Details

 Number of Records Exposed in Most Significant Breach: The number of records exposed in the most significant breach was 0.

-Most Significant Lesson Learned: The most significant lesson learned from past incidents was Importance of securing third-party systems and monitoring for phishing risks.
+Most Significant Lesson Learned: The most significant lesson learned from past incidents was Complimentary credit monitoring may not suffice for long-term harm caused by PII exposure.

 Current Status of Most Recent Investigation: The current status of the most recent investigation is Ongoing.